Does St. Olave's have a catchment area?

 - meeting the criteria for entry as set out in our Admissions Policy for year of entry (see Admissions page).

-- for non-EU applicants: providing proof of the legal right to be resident in the United Kingdom at the start of and for the duration of the A-Level programme.
+- for non-UK applicants: providing proof of the legal right to be resident in the United Kingdom at the start of and for the duration of the A-Level programme.

 How do I appeal against the Governors decision not to offer my son/daughter a place?